If you are a Canon photographer looking for the best walk-around lens, this article is for you.

 When your background is deeply out of Vegas, the bokeh looks smooth.

-Overall, it’s still a compelling piece of equipment representing excellent value for money.
+Overall, it’s still a compelling equipment representing excellent value for money.

 The build quality is excellent, and the optics are very sharp and punchy, at least in the middle of your images.